-SG&A expenses for the fourth quarter ended December 31, 2022 were US\$3.3M, compared to US\$2.0M for the fourth quarter ended December 31, 2021, being an increase of US\$1.3M and reflects the following:
+SG&A expenses for the fourth quarter ended December 31, 2023 were US\$4.4M, compared to US\$3.3M for the fourth quarter ended December 31, 2022, being an increase of US\$1.1M and reflects the following:

-- Wages, employee benefits, external services, contractors and other expenses increased by US\$0.8M in Q4 2022 versus Q4 2021 consistent with the Company's increased activity. - Expected lifetime credit loss increased by US\$0.3M in Q4 2022 versus Q4 2021 due to a change in the aging profile of trade receivables. - Depreciation expense increased by US\$0.1M as a result of recent additions to the Company motor vehicle fleet.
+- Wages, employee benefits, external services, contractors and other expenses increased by US\$0.7M in Q4 2023 versus Q4 2022 due to higher wages and inflationary costs. - Expected lifetime credit loss increased by US\$0.4M in Q4 2023 versus Q4 2022 due to a change in the aging profile of trade receivables and managements estimate of additional specific provisions.
+The Company has had an increase in the trade receivable balance aged over 90 days and has needed to provide additional disclosure on this risk (see "Risk Factors" on page 17).

-Foreign Exchange Gain / (Loss)
+Foreign Exchange (Loss) / Gain

-Foreign exchange gain for the fourth quarter ended December 31, 2022 was US\$0.9M compared to a loss of US\$0.3M in the fourth quarter ended December 31, 2021 as a result of fluctuations in foreign currencies.
+Foreign exchange loss for the fourth quarter ended December 31, 2023 was US\$(0.2)M compared to a gain of US\$0.9M in the fourth quarter ended December 31, 2022 as a result of fluctuations in foreign currencies.

-Other Gain
+Other (Loss) / Gain

-Other gain for the fourth quarter ended December 31, 2022 was US\$0.1M compared to a gain of US\$0.9M in the fourth quarter ended December 31, 2021 relating to gains and losses on the Company's investments in equity of listed companies and insurance proceeds received in in the fourth quarter of 2022.
+Other loss for the fourth quarter ended December 31, 2023 was US\$(0.1)M compared to a gain of US\$0.1M in the fourth quarter ended December 31, 2022 relating to gains and losses on the Company's investments in equity of listed companies and insurance proceeds received in 2022.